Integer003/PaperSharing/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing!
+Thank you for your interest in sharing your paper reading notes!

 ## Before You Start